Uzunköprü: History

 Uzunköprü is the first Turkish city established in Rumelia by the Ottoman Empire.
 It was founded by Great Sultan Murad II in 1427 under the name of Ergene City.
 The establishment of the city is the result of both the necessity of a settlement place acting as a junction point on the ways connecting the Ottoman capital Edirne to Gallipoli and the Balkans and secondly taking16 years to build the Long Bridge over the Ergene River.
 Murad II decided to build a stone bridge over the Ergene River when his army couldn't pass the river during a campaign against Gallipoli because of the flood caused by the heavy rain at that time and collapse of the temporary wooden bridges easily.
 The first 360- arched stone bridge built between 1424 and 1427 wasn't found satisfactory, thereby destructed and rebuilt by Murad II.
 It is that second bridge existing in the city today.
 The construction of this second bridge had lasted from 1427 to 1443 and could be finished in 16 years.
 Due to the long-lasting works, the meeting of the needs of the workers and the soldiers protecting them and the area became indispensably necessary and had to be built a mosque, public kitchen, caravanserai, medrese, hammam and two water mills as facilities besides.
 Subsequently, families from firstly Edirne and later the Turkoman tribes who had passed onto Rumelia was brought and settled in the region to maintain and develop those facilities, thus it was laid the foundations of the city.
 This very first settlement called as Cisr-i Ergene (Ergene Bridge) had immediately become the trade route of the merchants carrying goods from Edirne to Gallipoli overland for shipping to Europe, Egypt and Syria, and flourished rapidly.
-In the beginning of 20th century the small town have mixed population of Turks, Bulgarians, Greeks, Orthodox Albanians, Armenians, Jews, Gypsies etc. In 1913 Turks uprooted 300 Bulgarian families, and till 1922 evicted all Greeks, Orthodox Albanians, Armenians etc.
+In the beginning of 20th century the small town had a mixed population of Turks, Bulgarians, Greeks, Orthodox Albanians, Armenians, Jews, Gypsies etc. In 1913 Turks uprooted 300 Bulgarian families, and till 1922 evicted all Greeks, Orthodox Albanians, Armenians etc.

 Uzunköprü remained under Turkish sovereignty uninterruptedly till the 19th century.
 However, in the following years it had been occupied four times up to the dissolution of the Ottoman Empire: by Russia twice, from 20 August to 20 November 1829 and 21 January 1878 to 13 March 1879; by Bulgaria, from 2 November 1912 to 19 July 1913 and lastly by Greece, from 25 July 1920 to 18 November 1922.
 In the last occupation the Greeks renamed Uzunköprü Makrifere.
-The city regained its present name after reconquered by the Turks on 18 November 1922.
-Eventually, Uzunköprü was left in Turkey in the Lausanne Treaty signed after the Turkish Independence War with the Allied Powers with which the Maritsa River became the border between Turkey and Greece.
-Today, the date of 18 November is celebrated as Uzunköprü's Independence Day to commemorate the liberation from the Greek occupation.
+The city regained its present name after being reconquered by the Turks on 18 November 1922.
+Eventually, Uzunköprü was left in Turkey in the Lausanne Treaty signed after the Turkish War of Independence with the Allied Powers with which the Maritsa River became the border between Turkey and Greece.
+Today, 18 November is celebrated as Uzunköprü's Independence Day to commemorate the liberation from the Greek occupation.